seacloud9/VRTK/DOCUMENTATION.md

 #### GetControllerElementPath/3

-  > `public abstract string GetControllerElementPath(VRTK_ControllerElements element, VRTK_DeviceFinder.ControllerHand hand, bool fullPath = false);`
+  > `public abstract string GetControllerElementPath(ControllerElements element, ControllerHand hand, bool fullPath = false);`

   * Parameters
-   * `VRTK_ControllerElements element` - The controller element to look up.
+   * `ControllerElements element` - The controller element to look up.
-   * `VRTK_DeviceFinder.ControllerHand hand` - The controller hand to look up.
+   * `ControllerHand hand` - The controller hand to look up.
    * `bool fullPath` - Whether to get the initial path or the full path to the element.
   * Returns
    * `string` - A string containing the path to the game object that the controller element resides in.